 CBD may help anxious people fall asleep, and act as a general sedative.
 If anxious thoughts keep you awake at night, CBD seems like a great option.
 And even if anxiety isn’t the problem, CBD functions as an all-around sedative at higher doses.

 There is too little research to recommend a specific dose, so it’s best to start low.
-Most CBD supplements recommend starting with doses of 20 – 25 mg, which should be sufficient if anxiety is the reason you’re having sleep issues.
+We recommend starting with doses of 20 – 25 mg, which should be sufficient if anxiety is the reason you’re having sleep issues.
 You can consider taking doses as high as 160 mg and beyond, but such high doses can be rather expensive and difficult to administer.